-Air quality modelling has shown that, assuming that additional mitigating technologies are implemented as part of the plant's design, the effects of the scheme when considered alone would be considered insignificant for the air quality / air pollutants modelled which include nitrogen deposition, acid deposition, ammonia, nitrogen oxides, sulphur dioxide, metal, VOc, and PAH.
-When the scheme is considered in-combination with other projects and plans, levels would not could result in deposition at the closest point within Blaen Cynon SAC of nutrient nitrogen and acid deposition, would be at a which are at a level which cannot be considered insignificant (if the same screening criteria for process contributions were applied to the in-combination effects as no screening criteria is currently available for assessing in-combination effects).
-Increased nitrogen deposition is known to result in habitat changes within grassland habitats, where the increased nutrient levels can favour more nitrophilious species which can result in a loss of species-diversity.
-In accordance with the Habitats Regulations, it is important to recognise that the gualifying features of Blaen Cynon SAC are marsh fritillary Euphydryas aurinia as the site is considered to be one of the best areas for this butterfly in the United Kingdom.
-Therefore, any effects from changes in air pollution are considered indirect effects as they may impact plant species on which the marsh fritillary in its larval stage inhabit, but there are not considered to be any direct effects on the butterfly individuals.
-An effect would be considered to affect the favourable conservation status of marsh fritillary butterfly if increased nitrogen and acid deposition resulted in a reduction in the population of the larval food plant for the species (Devil's-bit scabious Succisa pratensis), or a significant change in the habitats such that they would no longer provide habitat suitable to support the butterfly species.
+Air quality modelling has shown that, assuming that additional mitigating technologies are implemented as part of the plant's design, the effects of the scheme when considered alone would be considered insignificant for the following air quality / air pollutants: nitrogen deposition, ammonia, nitrogen oxides, sulphur dioxide, metal, VOCs, and PAH.
+Levels of acid deposition at Blaen Cynon SAC are modelled to be at a level which cannot be screened out, although they are low (1.79%).

+When the scheme is considered in-combination with other projects and plans, levels at the closest point within Blaen Cynon SAC of nutrient nitrogen and acid deposition, would be at a level which cannot be considered insignificant (if the same screening criteria for process contributions were applied to the incombination effects as no screening criteria is currently available for assessing in-combination effects).
+However, it should be noted that the nitrogen deposition levels are only just above 1% of the critical load (at 1.29%) and as such it is unlikely that there would be a significant adverse effect on the integrity of the SAC from this in-combination deposition.

 The main contributing factor for the elevated levels of nitrogen and acid deposition at the site are actually from background levels which are already above the lower critical loads identified by APIS for Blaen Cynon SAC.
 It is understood that no monitoring data is currently available to support a theory that increased background nitrogen and acid deposition at the site is having an adverse effect on the site's habitats and the marsh fritillary butterfly that the site is designated for.

 The levels of nitrogen deposition and acid deposition at Blaen Cynon SAC which were presented in the 2009 sHRA are not directly comparable to the data presented in this report.
 This is due to the fact that the data in this report is from a grid reference closest to the Enviroparks development (as requested by Natural Resources Wales), rather than a central grid reference within the SAC (which was used in the 2009 assessment).
 The critical loads and critical levels have also been updated since 2009 by APIS and as such the current data is based on current guidance.
 However, that aside, it is clear from the data that the levels of predicted nitrogen deposition for the current scheme are showing a lower deposition rate than in the 2009 assessment.
 The acid deposition levels are relatively similar for the 2009 and the current modelled data.
 For the 2008 application, a Biodiversity Scheme was agreed with Countryside Council for Wales, RCT and BBNPA, and secured through a Section 106 agreement.
 This scheme was designed to provide compensatory marshy grassland habitat for marsh fritillary use within a 5km radius of the Enviroparks scheme as mitigation, compensation and enhancement for loss of habitat from the proposed development site and also any adverse effects on marsh fritillary populations within Blaen Cynon.
-Recent case law, published since 2009, has clarified the difference between 'compensation' and 'mitigation' with respect to the Habitats Directive and concluded that a conclusion of No Likely Significant Effect can only be reached where 'mitigation' is provided within an SAC which directly deals with the identified pathway to ensure that there is no adverse effect on the integrity of the SAC.
-It is therefore concluded that the Biodiversity Scheme which was agreed under the 2010 planning permission would not be considered to provide appropriate 'mitigation' associated with in-combination the identified effects from nitrogen and acid deposition.
-A review of the current management regime at Blaen Cynon SAC has been completed and consideration has been given to the management options available which would potentially reduce soil nutrients.
-The SAC site is currently managed through a range of different management agreements with Natural Resources Wales and is managed with low intensity grazing by heavy livestock.
-Published data suggests that grazing does not result in reductions in the nutrient status of a site, and may increase nutrient inputs through dunging and disturbance.
-However, hay cropping can be used to reduce nutrient nitrogen levels (although it is recognised that this is likely to be a slow process).
-In the absence of current guidelines from NRW on how to deal with schemes where there are already elevated background levels of pollutants and in-combination effects cannot be screened out using the screening criteria designed to assess the impact of schemes 'alone', the benefits of the already established Biodiversity Scheme to the conservation of the marsh fritillary butterfly (which should be conserved using a metapopulation approach) should be taken into account.

-Guidelines have therefore been provided with respect to altering the Biodiversity Scheme, already agreed and contributed to, although not yet implemented, to ensure that it can be considered to provide improvements to the conservation of the mars fritillary butterfly, SAC qualifying species. suitable mitigation for the scheme both alone and in-combination with other projects.
+Guidelines have therefore been provided with respect to altering the Biodiversity Scheme, already agreed and contributed to, although not yet implemented, to ensure that it can be considered to provide improvements to the conservation of the marsh fritillary butterfly, SAC qualifying species by providing additional on-site mitigation in the form of creation of areas of marsh fritillary habitat within the Enviroparks site.